 Let’s answer that for you in this guide.
 We’ll also look at four active brands’ Twitter accounts to see when they post to get a rough idea of the best times to tweet.
-Best of all: we’ll dive into how to ensure you get your audience’s attention each time you post.
+We’ll ensure you get your audience’s attention each time you post on Twitter.
 Let’s dig in.